-One of the first questions that come to mind to any aquaponic beginner is, does aquaponics really work?
-This question is quite tricky, but most if not all aquaponics systems produce optimal yield when they are properly planned and maintained.
+One of the first questions that comes to mind to any aquaponic beginner is, does aquaponics really work?
+This question is quite tricky, but most, if not all, aquaponics systems produce optimal yield when they are properly planned and maintained.
 Here are some tips on what you can do to maintain the proper conditions of your aquaponics system for it to be successful and produce a higher yield.

 Tips on Setting Up Your Own Aquaponics Garden